-Any abnormal proteinuria is a significant risk factor for both renal disease and for cardiovascular morbidity and mortality.
-Unlike haematuria, proteinuria almost always has a renal origin.
-Management should include
+Excessive protein excretion in the urine is a significant risk factor for both renal disease and for cardiovascular morbidity and mortality.
+Unlike haematuria, proteinuria is almost always renal in origin.
+Management of patients with proteinuria should include:

-- Quantitate albumin/creatinine or protein/creatinine ratio (ACR or PCR)
+- Quantification by albumin/creatinine or protein/creatinine ratio (ACR or PCR) determination

-The risk of renal failure is greater in younger patients.
-The risk of dying from heart disease is greater in older patients.
-Risks may be altered by therapy.
+For patients with proteinuria the risk of renal failure is greater in younger patients and the risk of cardiovascular disease is greater in older patients.
+These risks may be altered by therapy.

-- A PCR of 100, or ACR of 70, is approximately equal to 1g of protein per 24h.
-Below this level the conversion is non-linear.
+- A PCR of 100, or ACR of 70, is approximately equal to 1g of protein per 24 hr; below this level the conversion is non-linear.

 A number of thresholds have been recommended, as summarised here: